ZamielAlCazaba/Horde2/Readme.md

 ```

 # Contributions
-All controbutions are welcome, if you have any information about the game, please share it with us
+All contributions are welcome, if you have any information about the game, please share it with us

 # TODO
 - [ ] finish tech tree